Applied AI

 • Edge-to-cloud data topology: sensors and edge gateways perform initial filtering and anomaly detection, with summarized signals routed to a central platform for deeper reasoning.
 The architecture supports offline operation and later reconciliation when connectivity is restored.

 • Data lineage and provenance: traceability is essential for audits.
-Every decision, data input, and policy evaluation should be associated with a verifiable lineage that supports compliance review and root-cause analysis.
+Every decision, input, and policy evaluation should be associated with a verifiable lineage that supports compliance review and root-cause analysis.

 • Modular service boundaries: maintain a clean separation between predictive analytics, procurement orchestration, and shop scheduling.
 Each module exposes well-defined interfaces and can be evolved independently with versioned contracts.